Pre-selection of the Candidate Fields for Deep Imaging of the Epoch of Reionization with SKA1-Low: Target Selection

-The GaLactic and Extragalactic All-sky MWA (GLEAM) survey \citep{Wayth15} provides the best sample of radio sources to date for our purpose.
-It covers half of the sky up to 24,831 square degrees over declinations south of $+30^\circ$ and Galactic latitudes outside $10^\circ$ of the Galactic plane, almost the same region of sky that SKA-low will observe.
-Differential source counts from the GLEAM extragalactic catalogue \citep{Hurleywalker17} yield a similar source surface number density as the above estimate.
+Two catalogs are employed to search for the bright sources: the public release of the 150 MHz continuum survey TGSS alternate data release 1(TGSS ADR1 \citep{intema16}) from GMRT, which covers the full sky north of DEC -53 degrees with a median RMS background noise of 3.5mJy per beam and a typical resolution of 25 arcseconds \citep{intema16}, and the GaLactic and Extragalactic All-sky MWA (GLEAM) survey \citep{Wayth15}, which observed half of the sky up to 24,831 square degrees over declinations south of $+30^\circ$ and Galactic latitudes outside $10^\circ$ of the Galactic plane - almost the same sky coverage as that of future SKA1-low.
+Our search is mainly based on the TGSS catalog because of its higher resolution, but for the southern sky of declinations $\delta\leq-53^\circ$, the GLEAM catalog is used.
+It should also mention that differential source counts from the GLEAM extragalactic catalog \citep{Hurleywalker17} yield a similar bright source surface number density as the above estimates.

-Defining each of the EoR candidate fields as an circular area of 40 square degrees, we perform a survey of the radio 'quiet' fields over the GLEAM sky which contain no any bright radio sources of $S\geq1,2,3,4,5,6$ Jy at 150 MHz.
-The image with the GLEAM sources was gridded using the angular resolution of 0.1 degree.
-We searched each single pixel to change the field centers and checked if the fields with certain radius contain any sources shouldn't be included.
-This yields a total of 0/1/30/99/191/281 circular fields for $S\geq$1/2/3/4/5/6 Jy over the GLEAM sky.
-These numbers increase to 1/24/372/498/729/1083 if we adopt a small circular area of 20 square degrees.
+Defining each of the EoR candidate fields as an circular area of 20 square degrees, we perform a survey of the radio `quiet' fields over the TGSS/GLEAM sky which do no contain bright radio sources of $S\geq1,2,3,4,5,6$ Jy at 150 MHz.
+This yields a total of (6,128, 266, 342, 366, 369) circular fields for $S\geq1,2,3,4,5,6$ Jy, respectively, over the TGSS/GLEAM sky.
+These numbers decrease to (1, 14, 50, 115, 147, 193) if we adopt a larger circular area of 40 square degrees.